JuliaRibeiro1/Scrimba-projects/Color Scheme Generator/README(1).md

 ## What I learned
 * ✨This is my first project using an API✨
-* In this project I was able to
+* In this project I was able to practice my APIs skills and use API FETCH with async/await.
 * Trigger css animations by onClick events.
 * Importing functions.

 ## Stretch goals
 * Copy color hexadecimal code by clicking on it.
 * I decided to turn the get color scheme into a get random color scheme button so everytime the user pick a new seed color or a new mode a new color scheme is automatically generated.
-* I decided to set the text color based on the background color instead of placing it inside a div with a specific background and text color like the original project prototype from Scrimba.
+* I decided to set the text color based on the background color instead of placing it inside a div with a specific background and text color like the original project design prototype from Scrimba.